martingrzzler/robanohashi-backend/README.md

 From the German word "Eselsbrücke" meaning mnemonic.

-This App allows users to lookup Radicals, Kanji and Vocabulary and mnemonics to aid learning.
+This App allows users to lookup Radicals, Kanji and Vocabulary with mnemonics to aid learning.
-The difference from something like WaniKani is that user can upload their own menmonics and share with a community.
+The difference from something like WaniKani is that users can upload their own menmonics and share with a community.

-The app currently runs on web as an alpa here: [robanohashi.org](https://robanohashi.org) API documentation: [api.robanohashi.org/docs/index.html](https://api.robanohashi.org/docs/index.html)
+The app currently runs on web here: [robanohashi.org](https://robanohashi.org) API documentation: [api.robanohashi.org/docs/index.html](https://api.robanohashi.org/docs/index.html)

 ### Redis schema